Jxzh2020/sysY/llvm_replace.md

 Intended to print type properly for newly added type `ptr`, the type print of alloca need an upper level of abstraction to type print.
 Well, it's the same simply use `ptr` for all allocas, since our project don't check type.

+It's better to wrap the ArrayType in Type, for general purpose.